kevinrenskers/js-skeleton/README.md

 * Scoped (local) CSS is supported directly by Riot itself.
 It works pretty great but it skips all the great webpack features because you're not using their loaders: extract the CSS to a external stylesheet, autoprefixer, etc.
+* Using css-loader with CSS Modules didn't work properly with Riot, [see issue](https://github.com/riot/riot/issues/873).
+* The easiest way to use cssnext with Riot and have "scoped" CSS was to use postcss-nested.
-* It depends on the ProvidePlugin to make Riot globally available, as the .tag files compile down to JS that uses `riot.tag`.
+* Riot with webpack depends on the ProvidePlugin to make Riot globally available, as the .tag files compile down to JS that uses `riot.tag`.
 Not ideal.
 * With React and Deku you have JS code that includes (generates) HTML code.
   With Riot you have HTML (the .tag file) that includes JS.
 Check